 The Atlantic hurricane season is a time when most tropical cyclones are expected to develop across the northern Atlantic Ocean.
 It is currently defined as the time frame from June 1 through November 30.
-What plans should prudent consumers take with the trees in their landscape?
+What plans should prudent home owners take with the trees in their landscape?

 “It is important that people who live in the East and Gulf coastal areas be prepared,” says Tchukki Andersen, Board Certified Master Arborist, Certified Tree Safety Professional and staff arborist for the Tree Care Industry Association.
 “Even people in the Midwestern states should heed the warning.
 Right now, get your trees as ready as they can be to survive a major storm.
 Don’t wait until the storm is headed your way.”